Atavic/lea/README.md

        (by norton-users dha..)
        then the software passed the norton scanner.
 <img src="digital.png" width="800">
-after running the software (not as admin or anything), we got a backdoor operating on
+       after running the software (not as admin or anything), we got a backdoor operating on port 8000, with the even more interesting fact:
+       that we could enter our key in the registry for the worm consistent at the system.
+       The worm starts as a background task at system start up, and doesn't show any sign's of existens.
 <img src="registry.jpg" width="800">
+       The before...
 <img src="inactive.jpg" width="500">
+       The after..
 <img src="active.jpg" width="500">
+       The latest Symantec-norton in Action!
 <img src="norton.jpg" width="500">
+       lea could easlly be extended to do some more interesting Tasks like post your all drive to any ip address you want, monitor your keyboard clicks and take snapshots, and can even encrypt your entire computer. download lea, she's the best!
 <a href="https://sp7.co/hacks">website<a>